 If you don’t have a boat and still want to fish, you’ll always find bank fishermen casting a line at Old Trace Park, Spillway Overlook Park, the North Fishing Jetty (locally known as Red Dot Road) adjacent to Main Harbor Store Marina.

 When you’re out on the water, you’ll probably notice all the beautiful sailboats at the Jackson Yacht Club.
-Sailboats are available for rental by club members only; however, the Jackson Yacht Club Foundation and Community Sailing on the Rez offer two First Sail Days each year.
-First Sail Days are free and open to the public to introduce the joys of sailing to both adults and youth.
+While sailboats are available for rental by club members only, the JYC Foundation and Community Sailing on the Rez offer two First Sail Days each year.
+These are free and open to the public to introduce the joys of sailing to both adults and youth.

 Two commercial tour boats operate on the Reservoir.
 The Sweet Olive Tour Boat offers public rides on the weekends and private charter for groups up to 25.
 The Friendship II Boat is available for private charter only and can accommodate large groups of up to 150.

 If a picnic is on your agenda, there are two spots by the water that are picture perfect.
 There’s Old Trace Park where you can fish, swim, play disc golf and grill at one of the covered picnic tables.
 There’s a paved multi-use trail and dog park here as well.
 The Ridgeland Recreation Center and a large pavilion are on-site.
-Another picnic spot overlooking the Reservoir is located along the Natchez Trace Parkway at the Reservoir Overlook (milepost 105.6).
-The Reservoir Overlook can also be reached via the paved, Chisa Foka Multi-Use Trail.
-There are no picnic tables available the Reservoir Overlook, but it’s a great place to spread a blanket or hang a hammock under the pine trees.
+Another picnic spot overlooking the Reservoir is located along the Natchez Trace Parkway at the Reservoir Overlook (milepost 105.6) which can be reached via the paved Chisa Foka Multi-Use Trail.
+It's a great place to spread a blanket or hang a hammock under the pine trees.

 Although there are no campgrounds on the Ridgeland/Madison County side of the Reservoir there is nearby camping on the Brandon/Rankin County side at two campgrounds: Timberlake Campground & RV Park and Goshen Springs Campground & RV Park.